CEEMS Exporter

 using --web.targets-path

-ceems_exporter --collector.slurm --discoverer.alloy-targets.resource-manager=slurm
+ceems_exporter --collector.slurm --discoverer.alloy-targets --web.targets-path=targets

-Similar to perf
+Similar to the perf

 sub-collector, it is possible to configure the discovery component

-example if we use the following CLI arguments to the exporter
+example, if we use the following CLI arguments to the exporter:

-ceems_exporter --discoverer.alloy-targets.resource-manager=slurm --discoverer.alloy-targets.env-var=ENABLE_CONTINUOUS_PROFILING
+ceems_exporter --collector.slurm --discoverer.alloy-targets --discoverer.alloy-targets.env-var=ENABLE_CONTINUOUS_PROFILING

 set